Roffey F.C.

 Roffey F.C. is an English football club located in Roffey, Horsham in West Sussex.
 The club are currently members of the and play at the Bartholomew Way Ground.

+They have a local rivalry with another Horsham based side Horsham YM.

 History

 Roffey was formed in 1901 and had been playing in the Mid-Sussex Football Leagues, in recent times they had three consecutive league wins between 2008 and 2010 by going from Division Three to Division One.
 In 2011 the club applied and were accepted to play in the Sussex County Football League for the 2011–12 season.

 in the 2018–19 season the club came third in the table and secured promotion into Division One of the Southern Combination Football League, for the first time in their history they entered senior level football from the intermediate level.
 Roffey became Division One league champions in the 2021–22 season securing promotion into the Southern Combination League Premier Division for the first time.
 Following relegation in their first season at the level, the club were immediately promoted back to the Premier Division as champions in the 2023–24 season.

+The club have made a couple of good runs in different cup competitions in recent season's including their best FA Vase run in the 2023-24 season making the third round.
+In the 2022-23 season they made the semi-final of the Sussex RUR Cup for the first time before losing 3-0 to Horsham YM.

+At the end of the 2025-26 season the club announced that their first team would begin a 2-year ground share with Horsham which would see the club play their games at the Fusion Aviation Community Stadium until the end of the 2027-28 season.
+The club also announced that First Team Manager Jack Munday would be standing down following 3 years in the role to take on a new position as commercial manager and the club announced the appointment of former Lancing and Haywards Heath Town manager Naim Rouane as his successor to kick start a new era for the club.

 Stadium

-Roffey play their home games at Bartholomew Way, Roffey, Horsham, West Sussex.
-The ground is affectionately labelled the ‘Theatre of Trees’.
+Roffey currently play their home games at The Hop Oast Stadium, currently known for sponsorship purposes as the Fusion Aviation Community Stadium (on a groundshare agreement), the home of National League South side Horsham.